 Candace Wenzel, CTP, Director, Treasury and Trade Solutions Sales, Citibank

 LIBOR is expected to be phased out of major financial markets by the end of 2021.
-Alternatives to LIBOR rates are emerging across the globe, including, but not limited to, the secured overnight financing rate (SOFR) in the U.S. Additionally, mechanisms for establishing contractual fallbacks and adjustments to LIBOR-indexed financial instruments are being developed to minimize disruption upon a permanent discontinuation of LIBOR.
+Alternatives to LIBOR rates are emerging across the globe and mechanisms for establishing contractual fallbacks and adjustments to LIBOR-indexed financial instruments are being developed to minimize disruption upon its permanent discontinuation.
 These changes will have impacts on treasury systems and derivative instrument structures and valuation.
-During this session, speakers will provide an overview of the status of changes to global benchmark interest rates and potential implications for borrowers and financial risk managers.
+Session speakers provide an overview of the status of changes to global benchmark interest rates and the potential implications for borrowers and financial risk managers.

 Pamela Sullivan, CTP, Vice President, Treasurer, Virtusa Corporation

-The rapid growth of globalization brings equally-rapid regulatory changes that compel international organizations to keep their ears to the ground and adapt as those changes emerge.
-The onus of adaptation lies on the treasury to comply with global audits, despite potentially lacking the technological or procedural framework to facilitate it.
-As regulatory audits are sent down the pipeline, proper process controls need to be in place.
-Such embedded process controls allow treasurers to ensure all subsidiaries abide by regulatory statute while simultaneously providing the central treasury with valuable systemic visibility.
-This session examines the intricacies of financial audits and highlight how the utilization of process controls solidifies company-wide compliance.
+The rapid growth of globalization brings equally rapid regulatory changes that compel international organizations to keep their ears to the ground and adapt.
+The onus of adaptation lies on treasury to comply with global audits.
+As regulatory audits are sent down the pipeline, proper process controls need to be in place, allowing treasurers to ensure all subsidiaries abide by regulatory statute while simultaneously providing the central treasury with valuable systemic visibility.
+This session examines the intricacies of financial audits and highlights how the utilization of process controls solidifies company-wide compliance.

 Lena Pennington, Director, BELLIN